Thomas Percy (bishop of Dromore): Life

 These works are of little estimation when compared with the Reliques of Ancient English Poetry (1765).
-In the 1760s, he obtained a manuscript of ballads (the Percy Folio) from a source in Northumberland.
+This was primarily based on a manuscript discovered at the Shifnal home of Percy's friend Humphrey Pitt.
+It was on the floor, and Pitt's maid had been using the leaves to light fires.
+Once rescued Percy used 45 of the ballads in the folio for his book of 180, adding others from sources – broadside ballads collected by diarist Samuel Pepys and Collection of Old Ballads published in 1723, possibly by Ambrose Philips.
+Percy was encouraged to publish by his friends Samuel Johnson and the poet William Shenstone, who also found and contributed ballads.
+In the 1760s, he also obtained a manuscript of ballads (the Percy Folio) from a source in Northumberland.
 He had in mind the idea of writing a history of the Percy family of the peerage (the Dukes of Northumberland), and he had sought materials of local interest.
 He had sought out old tales from near Alnwick, the ancestral home of the Northumberland Percy family, and he had come across many ballad tales.

 In 1763, Percy, aiming for the market that Ossian had opened for "ancient poetry" (see James MacPherson), published Five Pieces of Runic Poetry from Icelandic, which he translated and "improved."

 Percy was a friend of Samuel Johnson, Joseph and Thomas Warton, and James Boswell.
 In 1764, Dr Johnson and others encouraged Percy to preserve the poetry he was finding at home.
 Percy therefore took the ballad material he had from his folio and began searching for more ballads, in particular.
 He wanted to collect material from the border areas, near Scotland.
 In 1765, he published the Reliques to great success.

 Appointed a chaplain to the king in 1769, Percy was formally admitted to Emmanuel College, Cambridge that year, and received a doctorate of divinity from Cambridge in 1770.

-Still not having secured an adequate living, Thomas Percy continued with his project of commemorating the Alnwick area, and so he composed his own ballad poem on Warkworth Castle, then a ruin, which the Dukes of Northumberland controlled and which the Duchess of Northumberland favored for its sublime views.
+Still not having secured an adequate living, Thomas Percy continued with his project of commemorating the Alnwick area, and so he composed his own ballad poem on Warkworth Castle, then a ruin, which the Dukes of Northumberland, then the 1st Duke of Northumberland, Hugh Percy, controlled and which the Duchess of Northumberland, Elizabeth Seymour Percy favored for its sublime views.
 Combining the vogue for the "Churchyard Poets" and the ballad vogue that he himself had set in motion, Thomas Percy wrote The Hermit of Warkworth in 1771.
 Samuel Johnson famously composed three ex tempore parodies of this verse in the 1780s.
 When an admirer too often told Johnson of the beautiful "simplicity" of the ballad verse form, Johnson pointed out that the line between simplicity and simple mindedness is narrow: just remove the sense.
 He then demonstrated: